 AIDS MEMORIAL PARK

-The New York City AIDS Memorial Park Campaign is a coalition of individuals and organizations dedicated to the recognition and preservation of the ongoing history of the AIDS crisis.
-In the 30th year of the epidemic, we seek to honor the more than 100,000 New York City men, women and children who have died from AIDS, and to commemorate and celebrate the efforts of the caregivers and activists who responded heroically to the crisis.
+The New York City AIDS Memorial Park Campaign was a coalition of individuals and organizations dedicated to the recognition and preservation of the ongoing history of the AIDS crisis.
+In the thirtieth year of the epidemic, we sought to honor the more than 100,000 New York City men, women and children who have died from AIDS, and to commemorate and celebrate the efforts of the caregivers and activists who responded heroically to the crisis.
 We represent artists, health care providers, historians, family, friends and neighbors committed to remembering the history of the crisis.